-While we have not yet received our Google Home Max voice activated speaker, we suspect that the procedure for changing / updating the Wi-Fi network to which it connects, is very similar to how it’s done on the other Google Home smart speakers, such as the Home and the Mini.
+We have not yet received our Google Home Max voice activated speaker.
+But it appears that the routine for how to change WiFi network on Google Home Max, is the same as for the other Google Home smart speakers, such as the Home and the Mini.
 So, here, we’ll rewrite the procedure for the Mini, substituting most mentions of the word Max for the word Mini, assuming that the Max will work the same way.
-Then, when we eventually receive our Max speaker here in the shop, we’ll update this procedure and pictures to account for any differences between the Mini and the Max Wi-Fi setups.
+Then, when we eventually receive our Max speaker, we’ll update this and the pictures to account for any differences.
 In the meantime, while you’re reading this, replace any mentions of the word Mini with the word Max, to get the correct procedure for the Google Home Max smart speaker.

 Now, on to the procedure…